admafe/mcb185_homework/notes.md

-MCB 185 Command List
+MCB 185 Notes
 ====================

-#Notes

 generally alphabetize. example: alphabetize nucleotides

+use ifs when events are independent use elifs when events are reliant on prior if statements